 About IFI CLAIMS Patent Services/Fairview Research

-Headquartered in the U.S. with a satellite office in Munich, Germany, IFI CLAIMS Patent Services is the preeminent producer of value-added patent databases and the innovative CLAIMS DIRECT platform and web service.
-From the most rigorous U.S. assignee name standardization process in the industry, to continual class code updates, and comprehensive indexing for chemical patents — IFI has built a solid reputation as a leader in patent databases worldwide including North America, Europe, and Asia.
-IFI CLAIMS is a division of Fairview Research (Madison, Conn., and Barcelona, Spain), a provider of data-enrichment technology and services for information retrieval and analysis.
+IFI CLAIMS Patent Services, a division of Fairview Research, is the preeminent producer of value-added patent databases and the innovative CLAIMS DIRECT platform and web service.
+From the most rigorous U.S. assignee name standardization process in the industry, to continual class code updates, and comprehensive indexing for chemical patents — IFI has built a solid reputation as a leader in patent databases.
+Fairview Research (Madison, Conn., and Barcelona, Spain) is a provider of data-enrichment technology and services for information retrieval and analysis.
 Founded in 2006, the company is skilled at making large-scale scientific and technical databases more searchable and helping to lower the cost of specialized research.
 For more information, visit www.ificlaims.com.

 * Total US Patent Count was corrected to 300,678